 Ignore the name

-By all means, start there but be willing to try and test other brands too.
+By all means, use this insight to help you choose your clubs, but be willing to try and test other brands too.
 As golf club technology has advanced, manufacturers have targeted different players when creating the latest models.

 From body type and gender to physical condition and ability needs, focus on the clubs that cater to your requirements and not the name.
 After all, it’s your score that counts.